Dysfunction (album): Music and lyrics

 Staind's vocalist, Aaron Lewis, has stated he feels that, "Dysfunction was a huge step away from Tormented."
 Guitarist Mike Mushok expressed frustration in how label personnel were in no way intrusive on the production of Dysfunction, but after it sold over a million copies, the band would be relentlessly hassled during the production of future albums.
 Considered nu metal and alternative metal, Dysfunction is known for featuring both singing and screaming.
 The album is also known for featuring songs with slow parts that then turn into aggressive parts with screaming.
 The album's lyrics are noted for being either angry or depressing.
 Gil Kaufman of MTV wrote that the album "doesn't share the heavy hip-hop influence of the band's new pals.
 Staind's aggressive sound mixes the industrial crunch of Tool with the morose, heavy rock of Seattle grunge-rockers Alice in Chains."
-CMJ New Music Report compared Dysfunction to Deftones' Adrenaline, Spineshank, Nothingface's Pacifier, Coal Chamber, and "Korn's non-hip-hop moments.
+CMJ New Music Report compared Dysfunction to Deftones' Adrenaline, Spineshank, Nothingface's Pacifier, Coal Chamber, and "Korn's non-hip-hop moments".
 Lewis said of Dysfunction's lyrics: "All the lyrics are about me," Lewis said.
 "That's why it's called Dysfunction.
 It's just a list of all the fucked-up shit I've gone through in life."
 Although Dysfunction features some screaming in some songs, the album features less screaming than Tormented, and is a lot more melodic than Tormented.
 Durst encouraged Lewis to use more melody in his voice after being impressed by Lewis' singing voice.
-After describing Tormented as "one long rush of hardcore brat-rage, a 900mph scream of a man smashing his head against a wall in frustration", Tommy Udo wrote in his book Brave Nu World: "1999's Dysfunction is the sound of a band trying to get to grips wuth all the anger and shape something else that will reach beyond the hard core of devotees; not 'selling out' or 'going commercial', just making it bearable."
+After describing Tormented as "one long rush of hardcore brat-rage, a 900mph scream of a man smashing his head against a wall in frustration", Tommy Udo wrote in his book Brave Nu World: "1999's Dysfunction is the sound of a band trying to get to grips with all the anger and shape something else that will reach beyond the hard core of devotees; not 'selling out' or 'going commercial', just making it bearable."